-While in combat, there are three types of movement a creature can perform: Sprint, Dash, and Shuffle.
+Within combat, there are three types of movement a creature can perform: Sprint, Dash, and Shuffle.

-A Sprint allows a creature to move up to their Movement Speed in metres.
+A Sprint is where a creature moves their Movement Speed in metres.
 Sprinting costs 3AP.

-A Dash allows a creature to move up to half their Movement Speed in metres.
+A Dash is where a creature moves half their Movement Speed in metres.
 Dashing costs 2AP.

-A Shuffle allows a creature to move up to one quarter their Movement Speed in metres.
+A Shuffle is where a creature moves one quarter their Movement Speed.
 Shuffling costs 1AP.